 The HMY Britannia sitting room.

-The State Drawing Room is the yachts main reception room.
-The Royal Family utilised this room as a place of relaxation, to partake in games and also enjoy the baby grand piano that was a favourite of Princess Diana and Princess Margaret.
+The State Drawing Room is the main reception room.
+The Royal Family utilised this room as a place of relaxation, to partake in games and enjoy the baby grand piano that was a favourite of Princess Diana and Princess Margaret.

 The State Dining Room has seen a vast array of dignitaries and Heads of State including PM Winston Churchill, U.S. President’s Ronald Reagan and Bill Clinton as well as a host of many others who attended receptions aboard the yacht.

 Her Majesty’s Cabin